kountable/sanic-to-json/README.md

           ]
 ```
 Arguments to the header key could be passed in the doc strings, but I'll leave that for a future endevaor.

+- Because Sanic routes accessed through a saved in the main app are accessed through a dictionary